 What dry shampoo do you use?

-This one!
-It's been my favorite for over a year now.
+I love both this one and this one!
+They are both powder formulas which I prefer over aerosol.
 I love the texture it adds, and it also helps to lift my roots for a little extra volume.
-I apply day 1 and 2 of not washing, then I typically don't need to apply again until I wash my hair and start the cycle over.
+I only have to apply day 1 of not washing, then I typically don't need to apply again until I wash my hair and start the cycle over.

 How often do you wash your hair?